Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: RSMA PHY layer Design

 \section{RSMA PHY layer Design}

 The discussions on RSMA so far have been in terms of abstract message definitions and Shannon capacity, which assumes Gaussian signalling and infinite block length coding.
-A practical PHY layer architecture for RSMA has been proposed in \cite{Onur2020LLS} including finite constellation modulation schemes, finite length polar codes, and adaptive modulation and coding (AMC).
-This architecture has been further extended in \cite{onur2021mobility} to the MISO/MIMO BC with CSI feedback delay and user mobility, in \cite{anup2021MIMO} to the MIMO BC employing a V-BLAST receiver, and in \cite{longfei2021LLS} to satellite communications.
+A practical PHY layer architecture for RSMA has been proposed in \cite{Onur2020LLS} including finite constellation modulation schemes, finite length polar codes, and AMC.
+This architecture has been further extended in \cite{onur2021mobility} to the MISO/MIMO BC with CSI feedback delay and user mobility, in \cite{anup2021MIMO} to the MIMO BC employing a V-BLAST receiver, in \cite{longfei2021LLS} to satellite communications, and in \cite{JRCLoli2022} to joint communications and sensing.
 In this section, we first provide some toy examples to give an intuition about a practical PHY layer architecture of RSMA.
 Then, we thoroughly delineate the PHY layer transmitter and receiver architectures.